 Can I camp on the grounds?

-We are not zoned for camping at this time.
+Unfortunately, we are not zoned for camping.

 Can I stay in one of the rooms if I am not part of a retreat?

 Yes.
 We now offer personal retreats to give individuals the time and space to reflect, renew and recharge.
 Over the course of 2-days or more, you will be free to design your own experience, at your own pace.
 Personal retreats are ideal for guests looking for a quiet and serene environment to finish a work in progress or begin a new project or chapter in their journey.
-Daily classes included with your stay are steeped in the practices of yoga, crystal meditation, breath work and Qi Gong.

 Who owns the retreat center?